A woman standing up in white underwear and a tan shirt with a hand on her abdomen and holding a small cactus indicating pain

 • Pain during intercourse.
 Painful intercourse is a common symptom of chlamydia because the vagina and cervix are swollen.

 • Lower belly or back pain.
-You may experience a dull pain in the lower back, the stomach area or in the pelvic area along with a fever.
+You may experience a dull pain in your lower back, stomach area, or pelvic area along with a fever.

 • Bleeding between periods or after intercourse.
 The inflammation caused by the chlamydia bacteria may cause you to bleed between menstrual cycles or after sexual intercourse.